Why should you join Sawtell Surf Life Saving Club?

 Nippers are required to complete an annual proficiency pool swim before participating in the Nippers program.
 This is normally done on Registration Day at Sawtell Pool (or by special arrangement).

 Some Senior Members who work in child related roles (e.g. Coaches, Age Managers etc.) may also need to participate in the “Working with Children Check”.
-More information can be obtained from the Office of the Children’s Guardian website:
+Click on the link for further information:

 Already a member and ready to Renew & pay online?